 For details, see Accessing Veeam Service Provider Console.

-- In the menu on the left, click Companies.
+- In the configuration menu on the left, click Roles and Users.

 Veeam Service Provider Console will launch the New User wizard.